Last updated: August 2022. Review date: August 2023

 Please read these introductory notes before submitting an Academic Appeal.
 If you are unsure of the ground(s) for your Academic Appeal, or how to submit your Academic Appeal, you can seek advice from the Students’ Union or the Registry.

-The Academic Appeals Procedure is only to be used for making an Appeal against decisions of the University Examination Board.
+The Academic Appeals Procedure is only to be used for making an Appeal against decisions of the University Examination Board or Research Degrees Committee.

 The Academic Appeals Procedure is not to be used for any submissions related to the Student Complaints Procedure or the Student Disciplinary Procedure, as specific provision for review is made within each of those Procedures.

 The Academic Appeals Procedure forms part of the University Regulations, (Section J) and the Regulations for Research Degrees (section 3.20)